-Asset
+Asset Useful life

-Plant and Machinery
+Plant and Machinery 1-8 years

 Useful lives and residual values of assets are reviewed at the end of each reporting period.

 Losses arising from the retirement of, and gains or losses arising from disposal/adjustments of PPE are recognised in the Statement of income and expenditure.